apsk14/rdmpy/README.md

 LRI forward modeling allows one to compute the output of any rotationally symmetric imaging system given only a few of its PSFs or its Seidel aberration coefficients.
 Simiarly, LRI deblurring offers a fast and more accurate alternative to deconvolution (e.g., Wiener filter, Richardson-Lucy) by accounting for radially-varying blur.
 LRI deblurring only requires a single calibration image of a few randomly scattered PSFs.

 This repository is still in early stages and will constantly be updated with new functionality.
 It is on its way to becoming a PyPI python package!
+In light of this **we highly advise running a ```git pull``` before every use.**

 ## Useage